Isigo/LeapCopter/README.md

 Controls : 0 to switch control on/off, 1 to switch between Leap mode and keyboard mode, 2 to switch stabilisation on/off.
 Keyboard mode : A = throttle up, Z = throttle down.
 Right, left, up and down keys to control aileron and elevator.
 Leap mode : incline your hand left/right/backwards/forwards to make the quad move left/right/backwards/forward.
+Close your hand for self landing.
 Flips not included yet.

 Enjoy !!!
 =========